alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 **5.** Next we're going to generate some traffic to the canary to test the automated release validation.
 Click the **Start** button in the Distribution Test panel.

-- Observe the traffic distribution
+- Observe the traffic distribution.
+You should see traffic routing to a subset of the infrastructure.

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXdbAmEJ5zQPsKlw_nEknWvYo97pm5eWCXr6vU8-GgIL0ulAOSH9N07PoEcVSknARVQo7Tgj1s31VHqR1I3hu2dMIO1rIX5HHcmTPXoQPoyo8CPv13OhnJN5WVcZqSwUXzdDHmm3PxUnhtpGVl0PAMJ_1wnuodvUbVPBOdnGKQ?key=cRG2cvp_PHVW0KG2Gq6Y_A)
 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXf-5oWX9OfvdmEb9MBm2_h2KKAa_QwmiJoM0fiKrTuxAr6GR4wxeulSlk48gyBK3dykrtIslDSkxpiGytrxH0JaxaQ4ZgTYxbmc8OenAH3nhGCvvOAxkWVjVBp1TRg_qQQi9z8OrNPK4udPtNL1LIyym6Ch5IMzrulFOcXhOQ?key=cRG2cvp_PHVW0KG2Gq6Y_A)

 **6.** Switch back to the Harness tab in your browser to observe the pipeline behavior.
 Note: it could take 5-7 minutes for the Continuous Verfiication process to complete.
 - Validate the outcome of the verification on the pipeline execution details

-**Bonus**:
-- If the verification fails harness defaults to a manual intervention, you can now decide what you want to happen next (rollback, ignore etc.)

 ---